florisboard/florisboard/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-- Important: If you have a generated error log to paste, use the "Bug report (generated)" template instead!
+- Important: If you have a generated crash log to paste, use the "Crash report" template instead!
 -
 - Describe the bug in a short but concise way.
 - If you have a screenshot or screen recording of the bug, link them at the end of this issue.
-- Please search existing bug reports to avoid creating duplicates.
+- Please search existing bug/crash reports reports to avoid creating duplicates.
 - Give your bug report a good name (no generics like "Error" or "Crash"), so others can easily identify the topic of your issue.
 - Also make sure to fill out the environment information.
 This info is valuable